-With proper upkeep, your air conditioner will deliver worry-free performance for many years.
-But, similar to any other thing in your residence, it will ultimately need to be updated.
-Knowing when to replace it is essential to skip pricey repairs, higher electrical bills and interrupted comfort.
+With proper upkeep, your air conditioner will deliver worry-free service for years.
+But, like any other thing in your residence, it will eventually need to be updated.
+Knowing when to install a new one is essential to avoid pricey repairs, higher utility bills and interrupted comfort.

-When it includes being cool and your residence’s energy efficiency, our Kilbourne Heating & AC specialists have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
+When it comes to being cool and your home’s energy efficiency, our Kilbourne Heating & AC professionals have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
 Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says the majority of air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s smart to start preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for installation.
+On average, the Department of Energy says many air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s recommended to get started preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a new one.

 Trustworthiness

 How dependable is your air conditioner?
 Does it cool reliably, even on the warmest days?
-Or is it regularly malfunctioning?
-When your air conditioner becomes less reliable it’s time to begin thinking about getting an updated one.
+Or is it routinely malfunctioning?
+When your air conditioner starts becoming less trustworthy it’s time to initiate preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s anticipated for it to need several little repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just install a new one.
+Over your air conditioner’s life span, it’s normal for it to need a handful of small repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just get a new one.

 Energy Efficiency

-Every air conditioner has a SEER rating, which ranks how efficiently it uses electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal guidelines.
-However, your air conditioner loses efficiency as it ages.
+Every air conditioner has a SEER rating, which rates how efficiently it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal guidelines.
+However, your air conditioner becomes less efficient as it wears out.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are typically costlier but could pay for themselves over their life span through improved energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are typically costlier but might pay for themselves over their life span through more energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

 Are you comfy when your air conditioner is on?
-Or are you constantly dialing down the temperature to stay cool?
-An aging air conditioner could struggle to keep your house comfy as a result of decreased efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling at full speed constantly, these air conditioners operate at multiple speeds to fine-tune your comfort.
+Or are you constantly dialing down the temperature to remain cool?
+An older air conditioner could have trouble keeping your home comfy due to reduced efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, call us about installing a variable-speed air conditioner.
-The majority of these air conditioners cool at a sound level that’s similar to a regular conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is bothering you, call us about installing a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise method to maximize your energy efficiency, with minimal effort needed from you.
-And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for very little.
-Most of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter settings as necessary.
+Installing a smart thermostat is a good way to maximize your energy efficiency, with very little effort necessary from you.
+And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and adjust temperatures as necessary.

 Refrigerant Style

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also known as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
-You can see if your air conditioner runs on R-22 by checking the sticker on the outside unit, which will list the refrigerant type.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will list the refrigerant style.

 If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be costly.
-That’s since Freon is only available in limited, recycled amounts.
+However, if it ever experiences a refrigerant leak, solving the problem will be expensive.
+That’s because Freon is only available in limited, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner soon, think over this.
+If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up over the years.
+And those savings can really build up as time goes by.

-We know that air conditioner cost is your top question.
-That’s why collaborating with Kilbourne Heating & AC for air conditioning installation in Delray Beach and surrounding areas is simple and affordable.
-Our techs will help you find the right solution for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We are aware that air conditioner cost is your number one question.
+That’s why collaborating with Kilbourne Heating & AC for air conditioning installation in Delray Beach and surrounding areas is stress-free and affordable.
+Our techs will help you find the right solution for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.